-“You didn’t think I ever went to university?”
+“You didn’t know I went to university?”

-“I didn’t think you ever went to school.”
+“I didn’t know you went to school.”

 The light went off and the door closed.
 For a while I heard them poking about down the hall and then downstairs.
 After half an hour or so they finally decided the building was empty and left.

 Or so it seemed.
 I was sure they were sitting outside waiting for me to start moving around.
 As soon as I made a sound they’d come barging in and haul me off to jail.